-- 1. All passes must be from behind the line of scrimmage, thrown forward and received beyond the line scrimmage. - a.
-All passes that do not cross the line of scrimmage, whether received or not, are illegal forward passes. - b.
+- One forward pass per play is allowed, but it must be made from behind the line of scrimmage.
+This pass can be completed either behind or beyond the line of scrimmage.
+ALL of the QB's body must be over the line before it is considered an illegal pass and a dead ball. - a.
+Forward passes that do not cross the line of scrimmage are no longer considered penalties. - b.
 The quarterback may throw the ball away to avoid a sack, but that pass must go beyond the line of scrimmage. - 2.
-Shovel passes ARE allowed but must be received beyond the line of scrimmage. - 3.
+Shovel passes ARE allowed and can be completed behind or beyond the line of scrimmage - 3.
 The quarterback has a seven-second "pass clock."
-If a pass is not thrown within the seven seconds, the play is dead, the down is consumed and the ball is returned to the line of scrimmage.
+If a pass is not thrown within the seven seconds, the play is dead, the down is consumed, and the ball is returned to the line of scrimmage.
 Once the ball is handed off, the 7-second rule is no longer in effect. - a.
 If the QB is standing in the end zone at the end of the 7-second clock, the ball is returned to the line of scrimmage (LOS).
+It is NOT a safety.